DanielCarpenter/chessgame/README.md

 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development:
+List of features ready and TODOs for future development

 * Easy Invitation: Our game will allow you to easily invite your friends to a game of chess.
 This feature will finally allow you to easily play with your friends stuck in quarantine.

 * Consistent UI: Chessgame looks great on both the browser and on mobile.
 This means you will be able to take your chess game with you wherever you go.

 * Challenging AI: Chessgame provides an AI that will challenge your chess skills.
-Don't cry if you have no one to play with :(, with the AI, friends aren't needed.
+Don't cry if you have no one to play with :(, with AI, friends aren't needed.

 To-do list:
 * Wow improvement to be done 1